 - Expenses for alcohol and snacks are not covered.

-Students must submit all of the following to their department administrator, DGSA, or PI for processing at least 30 days before the start of the conference:
+Students must submit all of the following documentation to their DGSA for processing at least 30 days prior to the start of the conference.
+The DGSA must upload all documents in a single PDF file to Perceptive Content following the process outlined here.

 - Application form (Completed by the student and signed by the director of graduate studies)